Advice and resources : Typical speech sound development

 - sh, ch, j (in addition to other sounds listed above)

-Some four-and-a-half years olds might have difficulties with:
+Some four-and-a-half-year-olds might have difficulties with:

 - l, r, th

-- Consonant clusters: fl, fr, gr, gl, str, spl
+- consonant clusters, such as fl, fr, gr, gl, str, and spl

 By five years, sounds typically used are:

-- Now using ‘l’ (in additional to other sounds listed above)
+- now using l (in additional to other sounds listed above)

-Some five year olds might have difficulties with:
+Some five-year-olds might have difficulties with:

 - r, th